| | | |

 Instructions

-2. When your raspberry water is ready dunk and roll the tortes in the water - be generous.
+Pour raspberry juice on a bow and, dunk and roll the tortes in the juice - be generous.
 You can even dip them twice to get them nice and moist.
 Leave them on the side for a moment to let them suck in all the liquid.
 If you are not in a hurry you can even leave them covered in a fridge to the next day.

 Serving

 Traditionally Finns are known to drink lots and lots of coffee and that is what is commonly served with the Runeberg torte.
-So get that coffee pan on the stove to get the perfect Runeberg Day vibes with your Runeberg torte!
-With the Christmassy flavors Runeberg torte pairs up perfectly with the Christmas Glogg with hibiscus.
+So get that coffee pan on the stove for the perfect Runeberg Day vibes with a cup of hot coffee and your homemade Runeberg torte!

 Storage

 Runeberg torte stores in the fridge for up to four days.
-If you want to freeze them, do so before dunking and decorating.
+If you want to freeze them, do so before dunking and decorating and they store for up to six months.

 Nutrition Information: